-NOTE: Adult Failure to Thrive is not a primary diagnosis that can be used for hospice admission, but is often an indicator or underlying condition related to a primary diagnosis that would benefit from hospice care.
-Our expert staff can assist you in determining the primary diagnosis accompanied by other co-morbidities that indicate decline like Adult Failure to Thrive.
+Adult failure to thrive is not a primary diagnosis that can be used for hospice admission, but it can be an indicator or underlying condition related to a primary diagnosis that would benefit from hospice care.

-The adult failure to thrive syndrome is characterized by unexplained weight loss, malnutrition and disability.
-The syndrome has been associated with multiple primary conditions (e.g., infections and malignancies), but always includes two defining clinical elements, namely nutritional impairment and disability.
-The nutritional impairment and disability associated with the adult failure to thrive syndrome may be severe enough to impact on patient’s short-term survival.
+Adult failure to thrive syndrome has been associated with multiple primary conditions (e.g., infections and malignancies), but always includes two defining clinical elements, nutritional impairment and disability.
+The nutritional impairment and disability associated with the adult failure to thrive syndrome may be severe enough to impact short-term survival.

 Criteria 1 and 2 MUST be met; factor 3 will lend support to terminal status.
 The patient would meet criteria if ALL of the following are met:

 1. Irreversible nutritional impairment, as evidenced by both of the following: